Who's who in your veterinary practice

 Advanced Practitioners

-Find advanced and specialist vets near you
+Find an RCVS specialist or Advanced Practitioner near you

 Registered veterinary nurse

 Registered veterinary nurses (RVNs) are qualified professionals who support vets in providing essential care for your animal.
-The title 'registered veterinary nurse' is protected by law, so you can be confident that anyone using it is properly registered with us.

 Student veterinary surgeon